jordansissel/sysadvent/2011/10/article.md

     STOP=`date "+%Y-%m-%d %H:%M"`
     echo $STOP >> $LOG_FILE

-Using this script, which launches 1 m1.large master node and 4 m1.xlarge slave
+Using this script (which launches 1 m1.large master node and 4 m1.xlarge slave
-nodes, I was able to process 100 GB worth of compressed mail logs in a little under 4 hours.
+nodes) I was able to process 100 GB worth of compressed mail logs in a little under 4 hours.

 ## Conclusion

 The combination Apache Pig + Elastic MapReduce is a pretty powerful one when it comes to doing large-scale data analysis.
-The learning curve for doing simple but useful data analysis with Pig Latin is not very steep.
-Elastic MapReduce has the advantage of abstracting the operational details of a Hadoop cluster, and it also makes sense financially if you only use it a few hours per day.
+The learning curve for doing simple, but useful, data analysis with Pig Latin is not very steep.
+Elastic MapReduce has the advantage of abstracting away the operational details of a Hadoop cluster, and it also makes sense financially if you only use it a few hours per day.

 ## Resources

 * [Apache Pig Wiki](https://cwiki.apache.org/confluence/display/PIG/Index)
 * [Elastic MapReduce Developer Guide](http://docs.amazonwebservices.com/ElasticMapReduce/latest/DeveloperGuide/)
 * [Programming Pig](http://ofps.oreilly.com/titles/9781449302641/) - O’Reilly book by Alan Gates